Yandex Cloud

 kubectl scale statefulset <controller_name> --replicas=<number_of_pods>

-The pods will be launched in the migrated node group.
+This will start the pods in the migrated node group.

 In the command, specify the following parameters: